MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_00.md

 - Verify that you are able to log in to the Azure Portal with HomeAdmin account.
 - Demonstrate that HomeAdmin account has Global Administrator rights (Azure AD role).
 - Demonstrate that you Azure subscription used is associated with your "HomeTenant".
-- Demonstrate that you assigned the "Azure AD Premium P2" licence to the HomeAdmin account.
+- Demonstrate that you assigned the "Azure AD Premium P2" license to the HomeAdmin account.

 ## Tips

-You can use "Azure AD Premium P2" or "Enterprise Mobility + Security E5" free trial to enable Azure AD Premium P2 licence.
+You can use "Azure AD Premium P2" or "Enterprise Mobility + Security E5" free trial to enable Azure AD Premium P2 license.

 ## Learning Resources